HarshithKamma/TapRight/BACKGROUND_NOTIFICATIONS_GUIDE.md

-# TapWise Automatic Background Notifications Guide
+# TapRight Automatic Background Notifications Guide

 ## How It Works

-TapWise automatically monitors your location in the background and sends you notifications when you're near stores that offer rewards with your credit cards.
+TapRight automatically monitors your location in the background and sends you notifications when you're near stores that offer rewards with your credit cards.

 ### Example Notification
 ```